EbruBaglan/iCubAnkara01_resurrection/README.md

   - xantrex XFR 35-35: **12-12.5V, 15A**
   - xantrex XFR 60-46:      **40V, 20A**
 - xantrex XFR 60-46 had a trouble providing output, now it is fixed.
 - Powering the motors causes S/D of power supply.
 This is the latest issue that I'm dealing with.
+ICubTech came to rescue [here](https://github.com/robotology/icub-tech-support/issues/1671).

 ## About
 **The list of devices**